Meteor-Community-Packages/meteor-tabular/README.md

 }
 ```

+More options to translate can be found here: https://datatables.net/reference/option/language

 ### Reactive Column Titles

 You can set the `titleFn` column option to a function instead of supplying a string `title` option.
 This is reactively rerun as necessary.